lpereira/lwan/README.md

 }
 ```

-(In general, this is not necessary, as the file serving module will do this
+> :bulb: **Note:** In general, this is not necessary, as the file serving
-automatically and pick the smallest file available for the requested
+> module will do this automatically and pick the smallest file available for
-encoding, cache it for a while, but this shows it's possible to have a
+> the requested encoding, cache it for a while, but this shows it's possible
-similar feature by configuration alone.)
+> to have a similar feature by configuration alone.

 #### Redirect